fchollet/keras-blog/content/building-a-simple-keras-and-deep-learning-rest-api.md

 To this end, try to avoid loading a new model instance for every new incoming request unless you have a very specific, justifiable reason for doing so.

+**Caveat:** We are assuming you are using the default Flask server that is single threaded.
+If you deploy to a multi-threaded server you could be in a situation where you are *still* loading multiple models in memory even when using the "more correct" method discussed earlier in this post.
+If you intend on using a dedicated server such as Apache or nginx you should consider making your pipeline more scalable, [as discussed here](https://www.pyimagesearch.com/2018/01/29/scalable-keras-deep-learning-rest-api/).

 ---